ultimateHandsomeBoy666/shrinkPics/README.md

 # shrinkPics
-This is a script for shrinking pictures recursively in a directory, based on [tinypng](https://tinypng.com/).
+This is a script for shrinking pictures recursively in a directory, based on [tinypng](https://tinypng.com/), using a thread pool to make it faster.

 Before you use this script, go to [tinypng](https://tinypng.com/developers) and get an API key.